catenax/tractusx/documentation/architecture/speedboat-consume-aspects-with-connectors.md

 Kaputt will obtain a URL on Kaputt-consumer side, like this `http://kaputt-consumer/artifacts/UUID/data/<params>` It will need to use this URL to request the aspects.

-The following sequence diagram explains how the Kaputt service can obtain the artifact data after getting the artifact URL from PRS.
+The following sequence diagram explains how the `KAPUTT Service` can obtain the artifact data after getting the artifact URL from `PRS`.

 ![Get aspect sequence diagram](./diagrams/speedboat-get-aspect.png)